A BERTology View of LLM Orchestrations: Token- and Layer-Selective Probes for Efficient Single-Pass Classification: Experiments and Results

 \subsection{Safety Classification Results}

 We evaluate whether safety signals in a frozen serving LLM can be read out with lightweight probes that run in the same forward pass as generation.
 To make the deployment trade-off explicit, we group baselines by whether they require an extra LM call at inference (standalone guard models / APIs) versus reuse methods that attach a small head to the serving model (MULI and ours).
-For all reuse methods, we report added parameters beyond the frozen \texttt{Llama-3.2-3B-Instruct} backbone.
+For all reuse methods, we report added parameters beyond those from the frozen backbone.

-\textbf{ToxicChat: in-distribution (Table~\ref{tab:toxichat-indist}).} When trained and evaluated on ToxicChat, learned token--layer aggregation improves over fixed readouts.
+\textbf{ToxicChat: in-distribution (Table~\ref{tab:toxichat-indist}).} When trained on the ToxicChat training set and evaluated on the held-out test set (restricted to human-annotated samples), learned token--layer aggregation improves over fixed readouts.
 Direct pooling reaches 73.53 F1, while the scoring-attention gate improves to 80.49 F1 with 0.10M added parameters.
 The multi-head self-attention (MHA) probe achieves 84.51 F1 and 0.898 AUPRC, improving over the logit-reuse baseline MULI (77.8 F1 / 0.829 AUPRC) and the standalone ToxicChat-T5 classifier (82.2 F1 / 0.885 AUPRC), while avoiding an extra model invocation.
 These gains are obtained with aggressive attention downcasting, suggesting that the improvement is driven primarily by where we read out (across tokens and layers) rather than by large additional capacity.

+\textbf{Cross-backbone consistency (Table~\ref{tab:toxichat-indist}).} To test whether these findings depend on a specific model family, we repeat the ToxicChat evaluation on two mixture-of-experts backbones: GPT-OSS-20B and Qwen3-30B-A3B.
+The method ranking (pooling $<$ scoring-attention $<$ MHA) is preserved across all three architectures.
+All MHA probes match or exceed the standalone ToxicChat-T5-large baseline (82.2 F1) without an extra model call, with GPT-OSS-20B achieving the highest F1 (86.17) and AUPRC (0.915).
+These results suggest that the layer-distributed safety signal is neither an artifact of the Llama architecture nor of dense transformer structure, as MoE models (which route tokens through sparse expert subsets) exhibit the same pattern.

 \textbf{ToxicChat: cross-dataset generalization (Table~\ref{tab:toxichat-ood}).} To test robustness under distribution shift, we train on WildGuardMix and evaluate on ToxicChat.
 Pooling drops to 53.33 F1, indicating that learned selection is important for transfer.
 The scoring-attention gate reaches 64.81 F1 / 0.706 AUPRC with 0.10M parameters, and MHA reaches 72.88 F1 / 0.798 AUPRC.
 In this setting, our probes outperform several guard-model and API baselines reported in Table~\ref{tab:toxichat-ood} while requiring no additional model call at inference.
 Because these baselines vary in architecture and training data, we treat such cross-dataset comparisons as indicative of the compute--accuracy trade-off rather than controlled head-to-head matches.
 The key result is that probes trained on a broad safety mixture transfer to ToxicChat without deploying a separate guard LLM.